+How can we easily make grilled squid, octopus and illex at home?
 When it comes to cooking meat, we can all agree that BBQ is considered to be a male thing.
 And when the time calls for the seafood to hop on the hot grill, we give men some extra credits and respect for their great expertise and their artful mastery.
 They certainly deserve it as they usually know how hot the rack should be, how much should the tentacle sizzle, when to turn the illex around and for how long.
-In case you, too, have questions like these and these stuff seem (a bit) complex but enough to discourage you from unleashing your cooking creativity, this is your chance to regain the lost ground and your prestige against your all-knowing friend.
+In case you, too, have questions like these and this stuff seems (a bit) complex but enough to discourage you from unleashing your cooking creativity, this is your chance to regain the lost ground and your prestige against your all-knowing friend.

 It’s already summer and the idea of seafood is well placed in our minds when we plan friends and family gatherings, even if they are not by the sea.
 For such reasons we have chosen grilled squid, octopus and illex as the perfect appetizers for our BBQ sessions.
 Their cooking is simpler than you imagine and it looks.
 So let’s get this straight too, shall we?